mbarronaws/aws-kms-workshop/Section-0-Workshop-Environment-Set-up.md

-2. Download the Workshop's **CloudFormation template on the (Save Link As) [following link](https://raw.githubusercontent.com/aws-samples/aws-kms-workshop/master/res/cf-workshoptemplate.txt)**.
-This template will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsworkshop-accountid**", where accountid is the identifier of your account.
+2. Download the Workshop's Cloudformation template to setup the entire stack **CloudFormation template on the (Save Link As) [following link](https://raw.githubusercontent.com/mbarronaws/aws-kms-workshop/master/kms-workshop-stack.yml)**.
+This template will create two EC2 instances, instance profiles, and an Amazon S3 bucket named "**kmsworkshop-accountid**", where accountid is the identifier of your account.

    Go to the AWS Console, navigate to "**CloudFormation**" Service and select "**Create Stack**" as you can see in figure below: